jsincorporated/tp/docs/UserGuide.md

 ### d.
 Removing a person from a group : `ungroup`

-Removes the specified person from the specified group.
+If you want to remove a person from a group, simply `ungroup` them!

 Format: `ungroup INDEX GROUP`